Fairfield has a long history of entrepreneurial spirit and creativity

 1989 - Fairfield Area Community Theatre forms.

 2002 - Fairfield 1st Fridays Art Walk was started by Stacey Hurlin, founder of the non-profit Art Life Society.
-State awards include the 2005 Iowa Tourism Event of the Year and the 2008 Tourism and the Arts Award.
+State awards included the 2005 Iowa Tourism Event of the Year and the 2008 Tourism and the Arts Award.

 2005 - The Fairfield Strategic Plan crystallized the vision we share to cultivate and promote Fairfield's cultural richness and recreational opportunities.